PiDelport/SA-COVID-19-projections/README.md

   and half the number of days from the first infection to the peak.
 * **Growth factor < 1** means we have passed the inflection point, and growth is slowing down.

-(The data is noisy, so the charts below include several layers of smoothing over multiple days, to make the overall trend clearer.)
+The data is noisy, so this chart includes several layers of smoothing over multiple days, to make the overall trend clearer:

 [![Growth factor chart]][Growth factor sheet]

 [Growth factor chart]: https://docs.google.com/spreadsheets/d/e/2PACX-1vRXZDdEQoIMZ6Jvx_5He7SUCUAXAVdi5fcX0kOepif2403AKugwHZRz5PZ65VBzptsDdEyzJmF_k6Ie/pubchart?oid=759993482&format=image
 [Growth factor sheet]: https://docs.google.com/spreadsheets/d/1zJC06iokpJ65-ZdJCgqCAIgpYpUTwOlpcxI_27wTtn8/edit#gid=1190480589

-As long as this graph stays above 1, we are still in the exponential phase of the infection.
+As of the start of the national lockdown (~27 March), the growth rate is dipping below 1, but this is likely a temporary artifact of reporting, rather than a true inflection point.

 ### Trajectory of cases